 Encourage your employees to get certifications in project management frameworks, such as those provided by the Project Management Institute (PMI): Certified Associate in Project Management (CAPM); Project Management Professional (PMP); Program Management Professional (PgMP).

-Standardized processes and templates streamline project management efforts.
+Standardised processes and templates streamline project management efforts.

 Create project management templates, including project charters, timesheets, risk assessment forms, and communication plans.